 India government last year implemented one of the largest biometric ID programs with roughly 1 billion people.

 What’s interesting is that at Davos this year during the conversation about “Setting the rules for the AI race“, a representative from the India government mentioned that the data belongs to public entities/government.
-The government can allow
+The government can allow entities access to personal data.

 When you travel (or apply for a visa to travel), many countries require you to submit biometric data.
 After you submit your data and sign some paperwork, it is likely that you start to share your biometric data with those foreign governments.